 What happens in this step?
 Now it's time to bake the casserole and meld all the various flavors into one.

-Place the casserole in a preheated 350 degrees Fahrenheit oven for about 30 minutes or until it's bubbly on the edges and browned a little on top.
+- Bake the casserole in a preheated 350 degrees Fahrenheit oven for 30 minutes or until it's bubbly on the edges and browned on top.
+Remove the casserole from the oven and allow it to sit for 10 minutes before serving.

 Here are some other Eggplant Recipes from Sweet Daddy D: